pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

 This specific semantic will be the hardest to implement because of the other dependencies in the server.

 ## Changelog

+* 20221-01-06:
+  - Removed Direct placement options, and support only placement policies.
+  - Renamed infoschema tables to make sense based on direct placement removal.
+  - Incorporate change from `PLACEMENT_CHECKS` to `tidb_placement_mode`.

 * 2021-11-29:
   - Updated limits on object length.